 Six Secret Beaches in North Devon and Cornwall

 Planning a last-minute seaside holiday but don’t want to be overrun by the crowds?
-Here are six ‘secret beaches’ together with recommended holiday cottages in the coastal counties of Devon and Cornwall.
+Here are six ‘secret beaches’ and recommended holiday cottages in the coastal counties of Devon and Cornwall.
 Of course, it’s impossible to find a beach so secret that no one knows about it, so I picked out those that look lovely, are somewhat off the beaten track and are recommended by locals, who instinctively know the best beaches away from the main drag on which to chill out on a summer’s day.

 Secret Beaches in Devon